Bell Bank: Leadership

 Bell Bank President and CEO Michael Solberg speaks to employees.

-Michael Solberg is Bell Bank's president, and the third CEO in the company's history.
-He was named CEO in 2014, succeeding his father, Richard Solberg, who had been CEO since 1982.
+In 2014, Michael Solberg was named CEO of Bell Bank.
+Following his hire in 1998, Solberg began serving as chief operating officer in 2004, then president in 2009.
+Solberg succeeded his father, Richard Solberg, who had been CEO since 1982.

-Michael Solberg was named chief operating officer in 2004 and president in 2009.
-He started with the company in 1998 after graduating from Concordia College in Moorhead, Minnesota, and William Mitchell College of Law in Saint Paul, Minnesota.
-He grew up in Finley, North Dakota, and Fargo.

 Richard Solberg is the board chairman and a company shareholder.
 The bank is owned by about 70 shareholders, with a majority stake held by the families of Richard Solberg, Michael Solberg, Julie Snortland and Laura Snortland Fairfield.
 Other major shareholders have included Thomas "Buck" Snortland and his son, Thomas "Mickey" Snortland, both farmers from Sharon, North Dakota.

 Thomas "Mickey" Snortland, who was also a longtime director of the bank, died in 2013 of an apparent heart attack.

 Before working for what was then State Bank of Fargo, Richard Solberg was president of Citizens State Bank in Finley, where he grew up.
 He also graduated from Concordia College.
 Under Richard Solberg's leadership, the bank grew from a single location with $28 million in assets to 20 branches in North Dakota and Minnesota with more than $3 billion in assets.
 In 2022, Richard Solberg received the Legacy Leader Award from the Fargo Moorhead West Fargo Chamber of Commerce.

-NorthWestern Financial Review named Richard and Michael Solberg Bankers of the Year in 2012.

-Additional executive leadership includes: Patrick Chaffee, EVP/banking, wealth management & insurance, Todd Lee, EVP/banking & commercial lending administration, Laine Brantner, EVP/chief operating officer, Julie Peterson Klein, EVP/chief of staff and chief culture officer, Tony Weick, EVP/Bell Bank Mortgage president, Lynn Johnson, EVP/retail banking, Jon Aarsvold, EVP/chief credit officer, Jenny Senecal, EVP/deputy chief credit officer Jena Cogswell, EVP/chief marketing officer, Tim Gelinske, EVP/strategic initiatives and partnerships, Blake Nelson, EVP/chief financial officer, Gary Inman, EVP/information systems manager, and Jesse Schwab, EVP/chief risk officer.